-The design of our executive compensation program reflects our belief that our executive compensation should be (1) aligned with the achievement of financial and operational metrics for both our company and the respective business function in which the executive serves and (2) tied to the total shareholder return delivered to our shareholders.
-The following illustrates how our 2017 executive compensation program met these design objectives by tying a significant portion of our executives' compensation to variable and long-term goals:
+The design of our executive compensation program reflects our belief that executive compensation should be (1) aligned with the achievement of financial and operational metrics for both our Company and the respective business function in which the executive serves and (2) tied to the total shareholder return delivered to our shareholders.
+The following illustrates how our CEO's and other NEOs' total direct compensation is designed to tie a significant portion of their compensation to variable and long-term goals:

-Our 2017 NEO Compensation Reflects Our Overall 2017 Performance
+Our 2018 NEO Compensation Reflects Our 2018 Performance

-During 2017, we achieved currency neutral growth in all of our key metrics.
-For the year, on a currency neutral basis, we achieved 9% sales growth, 5% adjusted operating profit growth, and 9% adjusted earnings per share growth.
-In addition, we delivered a three-year Total Shareholder Return at approximately the 70th percentile relative to the S&P 500.
-As a result of our financial and operational results, (1) our Annual Incentive Plan ("AIP") achievement levels were approximately 110% for those executive officers evaluated at the corporate level, 92% for our Group President, Fragrances and 123% for our Group President, Flavors and (2) our 2015-2017 LTIP payout was approximately 123% of target.
+We achieved strong results in 2018, delivering on all our key financial metrics and completing our acquisition of Frutarom.
+In 2018, sales were \$4.0 billion, including sales related to the Frutarom acquisition, adjusted operating profit was \$677 million and adjusted earnings per share was \$5.58.
+As a result of our financial and operational results, (1) our Annual Incentive Plan ("AIP") achievement levels were approximately 101.7% for those executive officers evaluated at the corporate level, 66.9% for our Divisional CEO, Scent, and 113.9% for our Divisional CEO, Taste, and (2) our 2016-2018 LTIP payout was approximately 79.1% of target.